Thai Princess Shuts Down Koh Samui Beach For Private Vacation as COVID Surges

 The country has stumbled badly on vaccines, with the government handing the contract for domestic production of 61 million doses of the AstraZeneca vaccine to a royal-owned company, Siam Bioscience, in an attempt to boost the royal family’s popularity.

-The results have been a predictably slow roll out of vaccines.
-This has not stopped the royalist Prime Minister, and leader of Thailand’s 2014 coup, General Prayut Chan-o-cha, praising the palace and promoting royal propaganda on live TV addresses.
+The results have been a predictably slow rollout of vaccines.
+This has not stopped the royalist Prime Minister, and leader of Thailand’s 2014 coup, General Prayut Chan-o-cha, from praising the palace and promoting royal propaganda on live TV addresses.

-Juangroongruangkit is just the latest to fall foul of strict laws preventing direct criticism of the monarch, his household, and even his pets.
+Juangroongruangkit is just the latest to fall afoul of strict laws preventing direct criticism of the monarch, his household, and even his pets.

 Last year there was a mood of open defiance and a series of student-led protests unnerved the government.